 Anti-inflammatory medications have not been shown to significantly alter the course of a frozen shoulder, but these medications can be helpful in offering relief from the painful symptoms.

 Cortisone injections are also commonly used to decrease the inflammation in the frozen shoulder joint.
 It is unclear the extent of the benefit of a cortisone injection, but it can help to decrease pain, and in turn allow for more stretching and physical therapy.
 What is known, is the cortisone is only effective when used in conjunction with physical therapy for the management of a frozen shoulder.

 If the above treatments do not resolve the frozen shoulder, occasionally a patient will need to have surgery.
 If this is the case, the surgeon may perform a manipulation under anesthesia.
-A manipulation is performed with the patient sedated under anesthesia, and the doctor moves the arm to break up adhesions caused by frozen shoulder.
-There is no actual surgery involved, meaning incisions are not made when a manipulation is performed.
+A manipulation is performed with the patient sedated under anesthesia, and the doctor forcefully moves the arm to break up scar tissue caused by frozen shoulder.
+There is no invasive surgical procedure involved, meaning incisions are not made when a manipulation is performed.

-Alternatively, or in conjunction with a manipulation, an arthroscope can be inserted into the joint to cut through adhesions.
+Alternatively, or in conjunction with a manipulation, an arthroscopic shoulder surgery can be performed to physically remove scar tissue.
 This procedure is called an arthroscopic capsular release.
 Surgical capsular release of a frozen shoulder is rarely necessary, but it is extremely useful in cases of frozen shoulder that do not respond to therapy and rehab.
 If surgery is performed, immediate physical therapy following the capsular release is of utmost importance.
 If rehab does not begin soon after capsular release, the chance of the frozen shoulder returning is quite high.